ripSquid/styrdokument/pm/eng/pm_for_kommunikationsnamnden.md

 ### 3.3 Alumni

-The committee for communication is responsible for the chapter's contact with the school's alumni.
+History Responsible is responsible for the chapter's contact with the school's alumni.

 The responsibilities include:

-- to keep the alumni member contact lists updated
-- to designate a contact person for communication between the chapter and the alumni members
+- to be a contact person for communication between the chapter and the alumni members
 - to inform the alumni members about those events in the chapter that may be of interest in them
 - to arrange events where the chapter's members can meet and network with alumni members, such as alumni pubs